Republicans push bill empowering local law enforcement to enforce immigration laws following Title 42's demise

 EXCLUSIVE: Republican lawmakers in the House and Senate seek to empower local law enforcement across the country to enforce U.S. immigration law following the demise of Title 42 last week.

-Sen. Tommy Tuberville, R-Ala., along with Sen. Marsha Blackburn, R-Tenn., and Rep. Buddy Carter, R-Ga., plan to reintroduce legislation Wednesday granting state and local law enforcement the authority to "investigate, identify, apprehend, arrest, detain, or transfer an illegal immigrant who has entered the U.S."
+Sen. Tommy Tuberville, R-Ala., along with Sens.
+Marsha Blackburn, R-Tenn., Bill Cassidy, R-La., and Rep. Buddy Carter, R-Ga., plan to reintroduce legislation Wednesday granting state and local law enforcement the authority to "investigate, identify, apprehend, arrest, detain, or transfer an illegal immigrant who has entered the U.S."

 The bill, officially known as The Empowering Law Enforcement Act, would also provide the Department of Homeland Security flexibility concerning the length of time criminals in the U.S. illegally could be detained and ensure they are not released back into American communities.